dgraph-io/dgraph/wiki/content/clients/index.md

 ## Python

-The official Python client [can be found here](https://github.com/dgraph-io/pydgraph) and it fully supports Dgraph v1.0.x and Python versions >= 3.5.
+The official Python client [can be found here](https://github.com/dgraph-io/pydgraph).
 Follow the instructions in the [README](https://github.com/dgraph-io/pydgraph#readme) to get it up and running.

+More details on the supported versions can be found at [this link](https://github.com/dgraph-io/pydgraph#supported-versions).

 We also have a [simple example](https://github.com/dgraph-io/pydgraph/tree/master/examples/simple) project, which contains an end-to-end working example of how to use the Python client.